devilbox/vhost-gen/README.md

               If not set, the default location is /etc/vhost-gen/templates/ If vhost template files are not found in this directory, the program will abort.
-  -o <str>    Path to local vhost template directory.
+  -o <str>    Path to local override vhost template directory.
               This is used as a secondary template directory and definitions found here will be merged with the ones found in the global template directory.
               Note, definitions in local vhost teplate directory take precedence over